Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 Simply put, ARKit allows content creators to develop augmented reality applications for iPhone and iPad.
-Backed by the Unreal game engine, ARKit taps into an iPhone's camera for real-world positional tracking.
+Backed by the Unreal game engine, ARKit taps into an iOS device's camera for real-world positional tracking.

-With the tech, mundane apps running standard 2D images can be transformed into immersive experiences that overlay the digital onto the real, lending a touch of magic to what might otherwise be a boring table or sidewalk.
+With the tech, mundane apps running standard 2D images are transformed into immersive experiences that overlay the digital onto the real, lending a touch of magic to what might otherwise be a boring table or sidewalk.

 If Pokemon Go was Apple's toe dip into the AR waters, ARKit is a headlong dive.